How Long Do Running Shoes Last?

 A woman laces up a pair of HOKA running shoes.

 Tire companies recommend replacing many popular tires around 60,000 miles, and some engine oil should be swapped when you’ve driven 5,000 miles.
-Like tires and oil, running shoes have a lifespan that you should look out for when you're training.
+Like tires and oil, your shoes have a lifespan that you should look out for when you're training.

 If you keep track of the miles you run in each pair, most high-quality running shoes should last between 300 and 500 miles—about four to six months for someone who runs 20 miles per week.
 That number is lower for race-day shoes, which are designed to be lighter and faster, and typically use less materials to keep you light on your feet.